samikeijonen/uuups/README.md

 # Processes all of your assets for a production environment.
 npm run build

-# Lint JavaScript and/or SCSS files.
+# Lint JavaScript, CSS, and PHP files.
 npm run lint
 npm run lint:styles
 npm run lint:scripts
+npm run lint:php

 # Auto-adds a textdomain and/or creates a POT file.
 npm run i18n